owlbarn/tutorial/book/introduction/README.md

 ### Option 3: Pin the Dev-Repo

-`opam pin` allows you to pin the local code to Owl's development repository on Github.
+`opam pin` allows you to pin the local code to Owl's development repository on GitHub.
 The first command `opam depext` installs all the dependencies Owl needs.

 ```shell